evanwporter/muuk/README.md

 # muuk

+## There is now basic module support for MSVC / Windows only

 I don't like CMake very much but I do like cargo a lot, so I created my own cargo-like build system.

 ![meme](meme.jpg)